mranandramasamy/AnandOnDSA/README.md

 **Bottom-Up (Tabulation):**
 Its like storing every step into an array, in iterative way.
 When needed the correspondent value is returned from specific index.
+Its called bottom-up, because its goes like *smaller to bigger* value via iteration.
 ```java
   public int fib(int n) {
     if (n <= 1) {